sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 Hopefully, we have also a Java Client API to deal with it.

 ### Client API

+Here are the sbt changes and a small application to play with the client API:

 ```scala
 resolvers += "Confluent" at "http://packages.confluent.io/maven"